Looking for Scottish baby names? Here we have 204 names for wee laddies and bonnie lassies. See any that strike your fancy?

-So, without further delay, here are some of the most popular, classic, and ancient Scottish names for girls and boys.
-We hope you find one that is just perfect!
+So, without further delay, here are some of the most popular, classic, and traditional Scottish names for girls and boys.

 In this article: 📝

-- What is the most common Scottish baby name?
+- What is a popular Scottish name?

 - What are Scottish boy names?

-- Scottish Gaelic baby names
+- Scottish names and meanings

-What is the most common Scottish baby name?
+- What is the most Scottish name?

 The most common Scottish name for boys is Jack.
 A classic.
-It has been the most popular for the last 13 years.

 While it might sound like a classic, 2021 is the first time Isla has ever topped the girl’s list.

-But there are more.
 Let’s take a look at the most popular Scottish baby names right now.